nextcloud/documentation/developer_manual/app/api.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

 ownCloud currently has a ton of static methods which is a very bad thing concerning testability.
-Therefore the appframework comes with an :php:class:`OCA\\AppFramework\\Core\\API` abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the appframework app at :file:`core/api.php`.
+Therefore the App Framework comes with an :php:class:`OCA\\AppFramework\\Core\\API` abstraction layer (basically a `facade <http://en.wikipedia.org/wiki/Facade_pattern>`_) which is located in the App Framework app at :file:`core/api.php`.

-If you find yourself in need to use more ownCloud internal static methods, add them to the API class in the appframework directory, like:
+If you find yourself in need to use more ownCloud internal static methods, add them to the API class in the **appframework/** directory, like:

 .. code-block:: php